Tilie History, Family Crest & Coats of Arms

 Early History of the Tilie family

 This web page shows only a small excerpt of our Tilie research.
-Another 95 words (7 lines of text) covering the years 1316, 1322, 1314, 1324, 1325, 1322, 1494, 1457, 1458, 1571 and 1620 are included under the topic Early Tilie History in all our PDF Extended History products and printed products wherever possible.
+Another 136 words (10 lines of text) covering the years 1316, 1322, 1314, 1324, 1325, 1322, 1494, 1457, 1458, 1571 and 1620 are included under the topic Early Tilie History in all our PDF Extended History products and printed products wherever possible.

 Tilie Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Tilie have been found, including Tilley, Tiley and others.

 Early Notables of the Tilie family (pre 1700)

 Another 62 words (4 lines of text) are included under the topic Early Tilie Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Tilie family to Ireland

 Some of the Tilie family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.